Iris711/AJ/thesis.md

 # Hello

- my name is Daniela and I study animation and visual effects at the University od Creative comunication.
+My name is Daniela and I study animation and visual effects at the University od Creative comunication.
 Since I'm in my third year, this is the year when I have to create my bachelor's thesis.
 My bachelor's thesis has two parts.
 A theoretical part and a practical part.
 In the theoretical part, I analyze the history and development of Czech animation from its beginnings to the present and I´m closely analyzing the key works of the most important Czech animators.